CLE Seminars

 Omni Grove Park Inn, Asheville, NC

-Register by April 11 for our 2024 Advanced Labor Topics, a two-day, in-person (only)* event at the Omni Grove Park Inn in Asheville, N.C.
-REGISTER
+Description:2024 Advanced Labor Topics was presented on April 18-19, 2024, a two-day, in-person (only)* event at the Omni Grove Park Inn in Asheville, N.C.

 Course classification: Advanced.
 CLER Program (max credit: 8.0 hours): General: 8.0 hours, Ethics: 1.0 hours, Technology: 1.0 hours.
 Certification Program (max credit: 8.0 hours): Labor & Employment Law: 8.0 hours